Embassy of Canada, Washington, D.C.: Artwork

 The Embassy of Canada has four collections on display: the Foreign Affairs Fine Art Collection (a permanent collection at the embassy), the Canada Council Art Bank, the Imperial Oil collection and the Scotiabank Corporate Art collection.
 The embassy also currently has several arctic-themed works that are on loan from TD Bank, in honour of Canada's 2013–2015 chairship of the Arctic Council.
 The Foreign Affairs Fine Art Collection contains Canadian art for use in Embassies and Official Residences abroad.
 By displaying Canadian art in this manner, the collection assists in the promotion of Canadian culture abroad.

 The Canada Council Art Bank is a collection of Canadian art that is loaned to Canadian government departments, agencies and private sector corporations.

 Imperial Oil has lent the embassy 10 works from their corporate collection, providing a regional perspective of Canadian art.
 Of particular note are the works "Heart of the Forest" by Emily Carr and the Group of Seven's, A.J.
 Casson's piece "Morning near Whitefish Falls."

 The Scotiabank Corporate art collection is one of the leading corporate art collections in Canada, consisting of significant works of art by renowned Canadian contemporary artists.
 This includes photography by Edward Burtynsky and Geoffrey James and a silkscreen on paper by Christopher Pratt.

 The embassy also has a small gallery set just off of the main foyer that showcases Canadian artists or Canada-themed exhibits.
 In September 2014, the gallery hosted a special exhibit honouring the embassy's 25th anniversary.

 Ambassador

-Canada's 24th Ambassador to the United States was David MacNaughton, who presented his credentials to President Barack Obama on March 3, 2016.
-MacNaughton previously served as Canadian and North American president of Hill and Knowlton, and president of Public Affairs International, which purchased Decima Research to create Public Affairs Resource Group.

-MacNaughton left the post at the end of August 2019, and was replaced by Acting Ambassador of Canada to the United States Kirsten Hillman.

-Kirsten Hillman was appointed Canada's Ambassador to the United States in March 2020.
-Prior to her position as Acting Ambassador, Hillman served as Deputy Ambassador in Washington from August 2017 to August 2019.
-Before joining the Embassy of Canada in Washington, D.C., Ambassador Hillman held multiple positions with Global Affairs Canada, practised law in Montreal and Ottawa, and was educated at the University of Manitoba and McGill University.
+Financier Mark Wiseman was appointed Canada's Ambassador to the United States in December 2025, taking office in February 2026.